Govt Job SSC CGL vs MBA – Syllabus, Positions, Salary, Hierarchy, Work-life Balance

 - Assistant Audit Officer (group B gazetted service, desirable qualification, MBA, Economics, Finance)

-- Rs 52000+ in hand (+2 bhk govt accommodation + medical facilities for whole family + various other perks) for all Inspector/Assistant posts
+- Rs 52000+ in hand (+2 bhk govt accommodation + medical facilities for the whole family + various other perks) for all Inspector/Assistant posts

 - Rs 56000+ in hand (+perks+accommodation) for Assistant Audit Officer